 One morning, my fourth big brother-in-law said to me: “Some time ago, I borrowed some money from my brother (my husband), but I’ve come to repay it today.”
 Saying that, he handed me the money.
 After he left, I thought, holding the money, that my husband had dared to lend the money to somebody else without consulting me, and my anger rose immediately.
 I wanted nothing more than to reason with him right then.
 In the evening, when he got home, I asked him sternly: “Do you even care about me anymore?
 You’ve lent money to somebody else without even telling me.
 Who do you take me for in this house?
 Am I invisible to you? …” I got angrier and angrier, and no matter how he explained, I would not listen to him.
 The following day, my husband approached me and spoke to me.
 I glared at him and ignored him, and he felt very awkward.
 Looking at his awkward expression, I felt guilty inside.
 I thought: This isn’t actually something too serious.
 Besides, the brother-in-law has already returned the money, and I am a bit overdoing it by not relenting at all.
 Moreover, I am a believer in God.
 God asks us to live out normal humanity, to have the likeness of a Christian.
 What I am doing do not have the likeness of a Christian.
 But when I thought that my husband did things without consulting me and that he didn’t care about me, I felt frustrated in my heart.
 I thought that if I don’t let him suffer a little this time, then he’ll ignore me more and more in the future.
 So, although I felt miserable, I still hardened my heart and didn’t relent.

 Later, I saw God’s word say: “Cruel, brutal mankind!
 The conniving and intrigue, the jostling with each other, the scramble for reputation and fortune, the mutual slaughter—when will it ever end?
 God has spoken hundreds of thousands of words, yet no one has come to their senses. … How many do not act for the sake of their own interests?
-How many do not oppress and discriminate against others for the sake of maintaining their own status?” (“The Wicked Must Be Punished” in The Word Appears in the Flesh).
+How many do not oppress and discriminate against others for the sake of maintaining their own status?” (“The Wicked Must Be Punished” in).
 Isn’t God’s word referring to me?
 I recalled that, since I started this family, I always wanted to be in charge and in control.
 In every situation, I demanded that my husband must listen to me.
 Whatever he did must go through my approval.
 If he doesn’t do as I want him to, I treat him with the cold shoulder, and become short with him, using a “cold war” method to assert my authority and repress him, so that he submits to me and I achieve the goal of establishing myself.
 After reading God’s word, I had some knowledge and came to ask myself: Aren’t those my expressions of battling for power and position with my husband?
 Aren’t I repressing and pushing away my husband for the purpose of protecting my own position?
 I force my husband to submit to me by waging cold wars just to have him listen to me, so that I could be in charge in this household….
 For more than ten years, I often had cold wars with my husband and we are miserable and tired, but it has all been caused by me.
 They are the bitter results brought about by fighting with my husband for position and power in order to be in charge.
 If I didn’t fight for my position, then I wouldn’t often have cold wars with my husband, and our family life wouldn’t be this painful.
 All of this is caused by my pursuit of position and power!
 The revelation in God’s word allowed me to discover the root of cold wars in our house and brought me a path to practice.
 Therefore, I decided to change my faulty pursuit and lower myself to make up with my husband.

 In the evening, when my husband came home, I wanted to take the initiative and talk to him.
 But then I thought: If I relent like this, then would he still have a place for me in his heart in the future?
 Would he just ignore me even more?
-But if I don’t practice, I feel my humanity is too bad, and God would be displeased….
+But if I don’t practice the truth, I feel my humanity is too bad, and God would be displeased….
 After turning the thought over and over in my mind, in the end I still ignored him.
 Because my heart had hardened and I did not practice the truth, I was very tormented inside, so I came before God and prayed: “God, I wish to practice the truth and release from the bindings of Satan’s influence, but I cannot succeed in putting this into practice.
 I am always concerned about my position in my home.
 God, I hope that You would guide me and help me so that I can practice the truth.”
 After praying, I felt I had a bit of confidence and will to practice the truth.
 During dinner, I summoned up my courage and said to my husband, red-faced, “This time it’s my fault.
 You already explained things properly, but I’m still unrelenting….”
 After he listened to me, he let out a long sigh, and said: “This is so surprising.
 I thought that this cold war would stale for a long time.
 I really didn’t think it would be over so quickly.”
 Hearing his words, in my heart I couldn’t stop thanking God’s guidance, because without His guidance I could not have practiced this at all.